 Our MBA and MS programs will take you Far Beyond Business As Usual , and far beyond your expectations.
 With rigorous coursework, engaging classmates, and a practical approach towards learning, our programs will truly prepare students for the next steps of their careers.

-Stony Brook University's College of Business MBA programs include an MBA, MBA in Finance, MBA in Marketing, MBA in Health Care Management, MBA in Accounting, and MBA with concentration choices in operations management and innovation.
+Stony Brook University's College of Business MBA programs include an MBA, MBA in Finance, MBA in Marketing, MBA in Health Care Management, MBA in Accounting, and MBA with concentration choices in operations analytics and innovation.
 MBA programs are either 36 or 48 credits; applicants with an undergraduate degree in business qualify for the 36 credit track; all others will be placed into the 48 track.
 No work experience is required.
 The MBA in Accounting program requires a minimum of 18 pre-requisite credits.
 It is designed to prepare students for New York State CPA eligibility.

 The MS in Accounting is a program suited for accounting professionals who seek to advance their accounting skills, as well as students with a background in business management and accounting, such as the Stony Brook College of Business Accounting Minor, or students who majoring in accounting at another institution.
 Students in this program strengthen their accounting education and through the additional credits, achieve eligibility to become a Certified Public Accountant (CPA) in New York State.
 Qualified students will take a prescribed 30 credits (10 classes) in the accounting area, all taught by leading College of Business accounting faculty.
 The program includes a capstone experience class which requires students to complete an accounting industry based class that focuses on contemporary issues in financial accounting, auditing and regulation.